ke4roh/rpi-print-server/README.md

 ```bash
 curl -L https://github.com/ke4roh/rpi-print-server/releases/download/r1.1/printserver-install-1.1.run | bash
 ```

+The installer will update system packages and install Ansible before running the playbook.
+It also configures `dhcpcd` to ignore `eth0` so that `systemd-networkd` can manage the isolated printer network.

 The roles assume the printer will be reachable at `192.168.3.2` on the private subnet.